Stuck: When the superpower is the Kryptonite.

 In my recent recruitment exercise, I actively engaged with experienced designers who were seeking a change.
 The one word that keeps coming up is “stuck”.

-The group of designers I spoke to had at least 3 years of experience.
-Some had above 10, although the story is more or less similar.
+The designers I spoke to had at least three years of experience.
+Some had above ten.
+The story was more or less the same.

 Example.

-Similar stories are told.
-One designer started off as an intern and was assigned a paints brand.
-Next stop?
-An agency, another paints brand.
-And the next stop after this?
-She joined an agency that promised her a chance to work on some accounts.
-At the end of her tenure, she has pretty much worked only on one brand – a paints brand.
-In the end, she left the agencies’ network to start all over again at boutique design studios.
-“I don’t want to be stuck”.
+Another designer started as an intern on a paints brand.
+Next stop — another paints brand.
+The stop after that — another agency that promised variety.
+At the end of her tenure, she had worked on one brand for her entire agency career.
+She left to start again at a boutique studio.
+“I don’t want to be stuck.”

-Another person, who rose to the rank of Creative Director, after moving around in the advertising agency circuit.
-His expertise?
-Property advertising.
-I swear he could close his eyes and still execute a perfectly crafted property campaign that sells “exclusivity in location, access to modern lifestyle, and meets the aspirations of the emerging luxury class”.
-Being an expert definitely pays well, but doesn’t give him any satisfaction.
-The reality check: after weighing the commitments in life, he is no longer in a position to quit his comfort zone, and try something new.
+A third — rose to Creative Director moving through the advertising agency circuit.
+His expertise: property advertising.
+He could close his eyes and execute a perfectly crafted property campaign that sells “exclusivity in location, access to modern lifestyle, and meets the aspirations of the emerging luxury class.”
+Being an expert pays well.
+It stopped giving him any satisfaction.
+The reality check — after weighing his commitments, he is no longer in a position to quit his comfort zone and try something new.

 Somewhere out there, a motion designer wants to try UI/UX.
-A brand designer wants to try her hand at editorial and book design.
-An editorial designer wants to try space and experience design.
-There are opportunities out there, but while some employers are willing to give the opportunity, they are reluctant to match the current pay.
+A brand designer wants editorial and book design.
+An editorial designer wants space and experience design.
+The opportunities exist, but employers willing to give someone a chance are rarely willing to match their current pay.
+And the honest question neither side wants to answer out loud: should anyone pay three times more for a senior designer with zero experience in a new domain?

-“Even if they want to start as interns, they have to at least show some self-initiated efforts in type design in their portfolios”.
-Ie. a 10-year-experience in UX/UI leads to nothing when one is venturing into something new.
+And even then, they have to show self-initiated work in type design in their portfolio.
+Ten years of UX/UI leads to nothing when venturing into something entirely new.

-Years ago an ad man left his position as the top guy in a huge network agency to start his own shop.
-He pitched this to me – “Advertising is changing.
-I want to be focussing on innovation and design, and not just rolling out campaigns.”
-Like Ideo.
-Like Frog.
-Like Fahrenheit 212.
-Like Accenture.
+Years ago an ad man left his position as the top person at a huge network agency to start his own shop.

 Today, his agency is doing very well.
-While innovation and design work has taken place, he still does a lot of campaign work.
+Innovation and design work has happened.
+He still does a lot of campaign work.

 That’s where the money is.
 That’s where the comfort zone is.